vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Gregorian|This the standard real life calendar|The current date will be used Eberron| This is the calendar from the Eberron setting for Dungeons and Dragons | Zarantyr 1, 998 YK Exandrian |This is the calendar from the Exandria setting for Dungeons and Dragons | Horisal 1, 812 P.D.
+Golarian: Pathfinder 1E | This is the calendar from the Pathfinder 1E game | Abadius 1, 4710 AR
-Golarian | This is the calendar from the Pathfinder game | Abadius 1, 4710 AR Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR Warhammer | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522
+Golarian: Pathfinder 2E | This is the calendar from the Pathfinder 2E game | Abadius 1, 4710 AR
+Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR Warhammer | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522